Quinlan Terry

-John Quinlan Terry CBE (born 24 July 1937) is a British architect.
+John Quinlan Terry CBE (born 24 July 1937) is a British former architect.
 He was educated at Bryanston School and the Architectural Association School of Architecture.
 He was a pupil of architect Raymond Erith, with whom he formed the partnership Erith & Terry.

 Quinlan Terry is a well-known representative of New Classical architecture and the favourite architect of King Charles III.
 He has a keen interest in how traditional architecture contributes to the debate on sustainability and has lectured frequently on the subject.

-Quinlan Terry continues to practise full time with partner Roger Barrell under the name Quinlan Terry Architects LLP.
+In 2026, Quinlan retired from architecture to focus on his health.

 Early life and education

 Terry was educated at Bryanston School and the Architectural Association School of Architecture.